Loading replication

 Silva-Tenreyro’s (2006) Jensen-inequality argument turns on a single empirical fact: Var(εij) varies systematically with the regressors, which means E[ln εij] does too, which biases OLS-on-logs.
 A direct visual test is to fit OLS on the 2020 cross-section, bin the positive-trade observations by fitted ln(Xij), and report the residual variance per bin.
 Under homoskedasticity the bins should be flat; under the heteroskedasticity ST diagnose, residual variance should fall as fitted trade grows (small-trade pairs have noisier log-residuals because of the mass near the truncation boundary).
 The shape of this diagnostic is what makes PPML the recommended estimator for bilateral gravity panels.

-| quantity | published (ST 2006, Table 3) | our re-estimate (2020) |
+| quantity | published (ST 2006) | our re-estimate (2020) |

 |---|---|---|

-| OLS β on ln(distance) | −1.347 | -1.199 |
+| OLS β on ln(distance), Table 3 | −1.166 | -1.199 |

-| PPML β on ln(distance) | −0.750 | -0.497 |
+| PPML β on ln(distance), Table 3 | −0.776 | -0.497 |

-| PPML / OLS |ratio| | 0.56 | 0.41 |
+| PPML / OLS |ratio|, Table 3 | 0.67 | 0.41 |

-| OLS β on ln(GDP origin) | +0.938 | +1.324 |
+| OLS β on ln(GDP origin), Table 3 | +0.938 | +1.324 |

-| PPML β on ln(GDP origin) | +0.721 | +0.838 |
+| PPML β on ln(GDP origin), Table 3 | +0.721 | +0.838 |

-| sample (OLS / PPML) | ~18k / ~18k | 23,795 / 23,795 |
+| sample (OLS / PPML) | 9,613 / 9,613 (Table 3, positive trade) | 23,795 / 23,795 |

 Same: the direction and order of magnitude of the OLS-vs-PPML gap; PPML distance elasticity roughly half OLS in absolute value; PPML estimated via the same log-link Poisson IRLS that Silva-Tenreyro endorse and that Correia-Guimarães-Zylkin (2020) subsequently made standard via ppmlhdfe.
-Jensen’s inequality mechanism — E[ln y] ≠ ln E[y] under heteroskedasticity — is the diagnostic both here and in ST 2006.
+Jensen’s inequality mechanism, E[ln y] ≠ ln E[y] under heteroskedasticity, is the diagnostic both here and in ST 2006.
 Differs: 2020 CEPII Gravity V202411 cross-section (ours) vs ST’s 1990 sample; CEPII’s universe-of-pairs BACI merge vs ST’s 136-country filter; contiguity + common-language + FTA/WTO controls (ours) vs ST’s inclusion of colonial history; no clustered standard errors reported here.

 @article{silva_tenreyro_2006,